P.S. (film): Critical reception

-Roger Ebert of Ebert and Roeper also awarded the film three out of four stars and compared the film to Birth, also released in 2004.
+Roger Ebert of The Chicago Sun-Times awarded the film three out of four stars and compared the film to Birth, also released in 2004.
 Ebert wrote, "Both films are fascinating because they require us to see the younger character through two sets of eyes – our own, which witness an attractive woman drawn to a younger male, and the women's, which see a lost love in a new container."

-Awards and nominations
+Accolades

 Laura Linney was nominated for the Satellite Award for Best Actress in a Motion Picture Drama, and she shared Best Actress honors with Emmanuelle Devos at the Mar del Plata Film Festival, where the film was nominated for Best Picture.
 Topher Grace won the National Board of Review of Motion Pictures Award for Best Breakthrough Performance by an Actor for this film and In Good Company.
 The film was also nominated for the Artios Award from the Casting Society of America for Best Casting in an Independent Feature Film.